How to become a sommelier

 Anyone can become a sommelier.
 Gaining the right knowledge and good experience can be enough to be recognised as one but if you want to become a certified sommelier, there are many courses out there that can help elevate your status in the profession.
 Whatever level you want to achieve, there are plenty of routes to get you there.
 Let’s dive into some of them now.

-If you’re starting out in your career this is a great place to begin.
-Gaining experience in the hospitality sector will give you valuable insight into the industry and equip you with skills that will see you through your sommelier career.
+If you’re starting out in your career, gaining experience in the hospitality sector will give you valuable insight into the industry and equip you with skills that will see you through your sommelier career.

 Working alongside kitchen and bar staff can enrichen your knowledge base on food and beverages.
 You could even focus on finding similar roles at wine bars or vineyards.
 Many sommeliers go full circle – starting off working in restaurants and bars, and ending up back in them with a sommelier status once they’ve achieved it.